COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Vitamin D is a lot like drinking a glass of milk -- it does the body good in more ways than one.
-Not only does it help keep your spirits up, but it helps keep your bones strong, increase circulation and strengthen your immune system.
+Vitamin D is a lot like drinking a glass of milk — it does the body good in more ways than one.
+Not only can it help keep your spirits up and ward off depression, but it helps keep your bones strong, increase circulation, and strengthen your immune system.

 A new study suggests that having a higher concentration of vitamin D in your blood may also help lower your risk for breast cancer.

-Researchers from the University of California San Diego pooled data from two randomized clinical trials with 3,325 combined participants and a prospective study involving 1,713 participants.
+Researchers from the University of California, San Diego pooled data from two randomized clinical trials.
 All women studied were age 55 or older and data was collected over 15 years.
 At the time the study began, participants were free of cancer and were followed for an average of four years.

-Over the course of the research, 77 new cases of breast cancer were diagnosed for an age-adjusted incidence rate of 512 cases per 100,000 person-years.
-As a result, researchers determined that increasing vitamin D in blood levels substantially appeared to be important for the prevention of breast cancer.
+Over the course of the research, 77 new cases of breast cancer were diagnosed, and researchers determined that increasing vitamin D in blood levels appeared to be important for preventing breast cancer.

-Even though vitamin D may play a role in controlling normal breast cell growth and it may be able to stop breast cancer cells from growing, more research needs to be done since the study was limited to post-menopausal breast cancer.
+However, while vitamin D may play a role in stopping breast cancer cells from growing, more research needs to be done since the study was limited to post-menopausal breast cancer.

-Ensuring you are getting enough vitamin D can still be beneficial to your health.
+Regardless, vitamin D is essential for overall health.
 Here are some steps you can take to improve your vitamin D intake:

-You can also live healthier by reducing your risk of cancer, which includes:
+You can also live healthier to reduce your risk of cancer, which includes:

 If you think you need more vitamin D in your diet or if you think you have a vitamin D deficiency, talk to your doctor.
 Your doctor can help you determine how much vitamin D your body really needs.